-Wi-Fi is one of the common features present in all recent laptops and desktops.
+Wi-Fi is one of the standard features present in all recent laptops and desktops.
 With Wi-Fi, one can not just access the Internet wirelessly but also create new Wi-Fi hotspots so that other devices can also access the Internet using your Internet connection.

 Method 1 of 4